-Soucouyants have an unnatural and indelicate propensity for casting off their skin, which they usually conceal in or under a chocolate mortar.
-There are two plans: one is to sprinkle salt upon the cast-off skin, should you meet it (there’s the rub); or when you are expecting a visit from the ‘thing,’ strew the floor around your bed with rice.
-This the Soucouyant, by some mysterious law, will be compelled to pick up grain by grain, thereby affording you an opportunity for slaying or otherwise disposing of the monstrosity.
+one is to sprinkle salt upon the cast-off skin, should you meet it (there’s the rub); or when you are expecting a visit from the ‘thing,’ or strew the floor around your bed with rice.

-The various words and phrases from Trinidad & Tobago can be traced back to English, French and Spanish origins.
+Various words and phrases from Trinidad & Tobago can be traced back to English, French and Spanish origins.
 Mother-giver is one such word that has its roots in the English language.
-Finally, growing up in Trinidad and Tobago is interesting because the slangs can change over time.
+In conclusion, growing up in Trinidad and Tobago is interesting because the slangs can change over time.
 I have lived in the United States for 20 years now.
 Every time I travel back to Trinidad and Tobago, I have to reacquaint myself with the words and phrases that have evolved.

 the discussion of salt in relation to Caribbean women’s sexuality exemplifies the struggle of contradictory notions of gender that rests on or in the body metaphorical and literal of women at the level of orature.

 - Dictionary of the English/Creole of Trinidad & Tobago by Lise Winer & Dictionary of Caribbean English Usage by Richard Allsopp

 - Clement B. G. London.
 “Forging a Cultural Identity: Leadership and Development in Mass Education in a Developing Caribbean Country.”
 Journal of Black Studies, vol. 21, no. 3, 1991, pp. 251–267.
 JSTOR, http://www.jstor.org/stable/2784335.
 Accessed 8 Apr.
 2021.